 Several other possible causes of adiposis dolorosa have been suggested, although none have been confirmed.
 They include the use of medications called corticosteroids, dysfunction of the endocrine system (which produces hormones), or changes in the deposition and breakdown of fat (adipose tissue metabolism).
 Researchers have also suggested that adiposis dolorosa could be an autoimmune disorder, which occurs when the immune system malfunctions and attacks the body's own tissues and organs.
 However, there is no firm evidence that the condition is related to abnormal inflammation or other immune system malfunction.

-It is unknown why adiposis dolorosa usually occurs in people who are overweight or obese, or why the signs and symptoms do not appear until mid-adulthood.
+It is unknown why adiposis dolorosa usually occurs in people who are overweight or have obesity, or why the signs and symptoms do not appear until mid-adulthood.

 Most cases of adiposis dolorosa are sporadic, which means they occur in people with no history of the disorder in their family.